 The Land O’ Lakes, Inc. Carlisle, Pennsylvania facility is the first dairy manufacturer in the U.S. to receive SEP and ISO 50001 certification.
 The facility (pictured above), received SEP Silver certification in March 2015 for a 5.7% energy performance improvement over 3 years.Curtiss-Wright: Cheswick, PA

 The energy team (pictured) at Curtiss-Wright in Cheswick, Pennsylvania helped the facility receive its SEP certification in March 2015.
 The facility was recognized for being certified at the Silver level with a 7.6% improvement in energy performance over 3 years.Schneider Electric: Eleven certified facilities

 Enterprise Implementation: Schneider Electric is implementing SEP across its North American manufacturing enterprise (Canada, Mexico and United States).

 Certifying Increased Energy Productivity under ISO 50001

 Facilities certified to Superior Energy Performance® (SEP™) are leaders in energy management and productivity improvement.
-The facilities in SEP have met the ISO 50001 standard and have improved their energy performance up to 25% over three years or up to 40% over 10 years.
+The facilities in SEP have met the ISO 50001 standard and have improved their energy performance up to 30% over three years.

 SEP provides guidance, tools, and protocols to drive deeper, more sustained savings from ISO 50001.
 To become certified, facilities must implement an energy management system that meets the ISO 50001 standard and demonstrate improved energy performance.
 An independent third party audits each facility to verify achievements and qualify it at the Silver, Gold, or Platinum level, based on energy performance improvement.
 This certification emphasizes measureable savings through a transparent process.